An Integrative Approach to Wellness

 Continuing Education

-• Brainspotting Phase 1 with continuing consultation
+• Brainspotting continuing consultation — Deanna Kessler, LCSW, LICSW

-• Befriending Your Nervous System
+• Befriending Your Nervous System — Deb Dana, LCSW

-• Perinatal Mood Disorders Components of Care
+• Perinatal Mood Disorders Components of Care — Postpartum Support International

-• Advanced Perinatal Psychotherapy
+• Advanced Perinatal Psychotherapy — Postpartum Support International

 What I’m into these days